Innovation in Behavioral Health (IBH) Model

 On January 18, 2024, the Centers for Medicare & Medicaid Services (CMS) announced the Innovation in Behavioral Health (IBH) Model.

-The IBH Model seeks to bridge the gap between behavioral and physical health; practice participants under the IBH Model will screen and assess patients for select health conditions, as well as mental health conditions and/or SUD, in community-based behavioral health practices.
-IBH is a state-based model, led by state Medicaid Agencies, with a goal of aligning payment between Medicaid and Medicare for integrated services.
+The IBH Model seeks to bridge the gap between behavioral and physical health.
+Specialty behavioral health practices under the IBH Model will screen and assess patients for priority health conditions, as well as mental health conditions or SUD, or both.
+The IBH Model is a state-based model, led by state Medicaid agencies, with a goal of aligning payment between Medicaid and Medicare for integrated services.

 Model Overview

-Practice participants will lead an interprofessional care team and be responsible for coordinating with other members of the care team to comprehensively address a patient’s care to include behavioral and physical health, and health-related social needs (HRSN) such as housing, food, and transportation.
+Practice Participants will lead an interprofessional care team and will be responsible for coordinating with other members of the care team to comprehensively address a patient’s care to include behavioral and physical health, and health-related social needs (HRSN), such as housing, food, and transportation.

 Highlights